openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 .. meta:
     frontend_status: Partly

-An ordinary interface method declaration that specifies the method name and signature is called *abstract*.
+An ordinary interface method declaration that specifies the method's name and signature is called *abstract*.

-An interface method can have a body (see `Default Method Declarations`), and can be a *static* (see `Static Method Declarations`) as experimental features.
+As experimental features, an interface method can have a body (see :ref:`Default Method Declarations`) and be *static* (see :ref:`Static Method Declarations`).

 .. index::
    interface method declaration